It’s summertime in New Zealand. The time of year when Kiwis and tourists alike grab their rucksacks and head for the hills.

 Pro Travel Tip: Keep your camera charged and handy on the very last day if you’re taking the guided walk.
 The helicopter ride into Milford Sound through jagged mountain peaks is incredible and well worth documenting.

 Stewart Island, Rakiura National Park

-Stewart Island’s three-day Rakiura Track is the southernmost walk of New Zealand’s main trails.
+Stewart Island’s three-day Rakiura Track is the southern-most walk of New Zealand’s main trails.
 The primaeval podocarp forest and the absence of other people are enough to make you feel you’ve gone a hundred years back in time.
-An easy 36-kilometre hike, Rakiura is home to an abundant range of native bird life.
+An easy 36-kilometre hike, Rakiura is home to a large range of native birdlife.
 The summer my husband and I did just one day of the track, we saw little robins, bolshy kaka and cheeky weka.
 But it took a night hike later that same Stewart Island trip to finally see wild brown kiwi foraging on the beach.
 A stunning walk in a stunningly remote and pristine part of the world.

 Stay: Camping and DOC huts are your main options on the Rakiura Track.

 Pro Travel Tip: Learn the call of the nocturnal brown kiwi, so you know where to look if you hear it.
 Seeing a rare kiwi in the wild is a genuine and exciting possibility on Stewart Island.

 New Zealand’s Department of Conservation (DOC) offers trail walkers a wide range of free information from trail maps to a checklist of what to take in your backpack for the hike.
 You can also visit the Department’s website to book DOC huts.

 Have you completed any of these great walks in New Zealand?

 – 15 Recommended Things to Do in New Zealand

 – Icebreaker Merino Wool — A Hot Weather Review